 Attendance is monitored initially by Mrs Lowes (Office Manager) and it is overseen by the Head Teacher.
 Any issues identified concerning absence, illness or lateness will be addressed by the Education Welfare Officer (EWO) by letter, telephone or a meeting.
 If a pupil has been absent from school for more than a month, school will seek advice from the LEA reintegration officer.

 Why is Punctuality Important?
-(School gates open at 8:30 and the school day starts at 8:45 prompt)
+(School gates open at 8:30, close at 8.40, and the school day starts at 8:45 prompt)

 Being on time is very important because: